2009 Wales rugby union tour of North America: Wales

 With head coach Warren Gatland and attack coach Rob Howley on the 2009 British & Irish Lions tour to South Africa, forwards coach Robin McBryde was named as coach for Wales' tour of North America.
 Captain Ryan Jones was a surprise omission from the Lions squad, so he was able to continue as captain for Wales' tour.
 He was named to lead a 32-man squad that included 11 uncapped players, given opportunities by the selection of 13 Wales players in the Lions squad.
 After James Hook was called up to the Lions tour, Sonny Parker was added to the Wales touring party.
 Prop Eifion Lewis-Roberts dropped out of the tour due to a knee ligament injury and was replaced by Paul James, while full-back Dan Evans was called up to replace Gareth Owen, who suffered an Achilles injury.
 The squad was finally reduced to 26 with the dropping of Scarlets flanker Rob McCusker and Blues wing Richard Mustoe, in addition to the unavailability of Dragons players Luke Charteris, Lewis Evans, Dan Lydiate and Jason Tovey due to their involvement in a Heineken Cup play-off.
 Charteris rejoined the squad for the second match against the United States after Bradley Davies suffered an injury.

 Canada

 Canada head coach Kieran Crowley named a 31-man squad for their games against Wales and Ireland, and for the Churchill Cup.
-The squad included uncapped forwards Chauncey O'Toole and Andrew Tiedemann, while centre Dave Spicer and former Wales under-21 lock Luke Tait.
+The squad included uncapped forwards Chauncey O'Toole and Andrew Tiedemann, while centre Dave Spicer and former Wales under-21 lock Luke Tait were among those returning from injury.

+United States

+Following the appointment of former head coach Scott Johnson as director of coaching at the Ospreys, the United States signed Eddie O'Sullivan to a two-year contract through the 2011 Rugby World Cup.
+O'Sullivan had served as Ireland's head coach from 2002 to 2008, and was also the United States' forwards coach from 1997 to 1999.
+O'Sullivan named a 28-man squad for the visits of Ireland and Wales; he was unable to call on 13 players due to injury and unavailability, including captain Todd Clever and experienced centre Paul Emerick, but the squad still contained five players who featured in the 2007 Rugby World Cup and only four uncapped players.
+The original squad contained only one hooker and one scrum-half, but hookers Brian McClenahan and Joe Welch, and scrum-half Tim Usasz were added before the series.